roshan6022/wallpaper-vault/README.md

 - `anime` – Handpicked anime-style wallpapers
 - `tech` – Futuristic and code-themed designs
 - `nature` – Landscapes, skies, forests, and more
-- `cars` - From classic to supercar wallpapers

 ## 📥 How to Use